“I need your word you won’t tell a soul about this,” Gary whispered as he gripped my wrist tightly nearly knocking me out of gear.

-“You have my word this conversation won’t leave the car,” I said in a serious tone, with a nod of the head and widening of the eyes.
+“You have my word this conversation won’t leave the car,” I responded in a serious tone.

 “Right…..good……. pull over to the left,” said the Clooney-esque investment banker, pointing to the empty car park in Rose Bay.

-Gary was a silver fox with wit as sharp as Turnbull on speed, a Stephen Fry vocabulary and Frank Sinatra charm.
+Gary was a silver fox with wit as sharp as Gervais, a Stephen Fry vocabulary and Frank Sinatra charm.
 I wanted his approval before he had even buckled his seatbelt.
-“To Dover Heights, home of old money, young wives and nepotism,” he remarked, smiling with his Polish blue eyes.
+“To Dover Heights, home of old money, young wives and nepotism,” he remarked, smiling with his China blue eyes.

-“I’ve been working on a project these past two weeks,” whispered Gary looking over his shoulder to make sure we were alone.
-“It’s going to change the world,” he said with a brilliant smile.
+“I’ve been working on a project these past two weeks,” Gary whispered, looking over his shoulder to make sure we were alone.
+“It’s going to change the world,” he said, flashing a brilliant smile.

 Gary slowly peeled back the pages of his A3 compendium.
-Inside were intricate sketches of an elaborate machine which had two separate compartments joined together by thick piping.
+Inside were intricate sketches of an elaborate machine with two separate compartments joined together by thick piping.
 Each page was split in two with the headings “present” and “future.”
-Gary reveled in the look of utter confusion on my face as I turned page after page to find newer versions of the machine with additional components and labels in a language I didn’t understand.
+Gary revelled in the look of utter confusion on my face as I turned page after page to find newer versions of the machine with additional components and labels in a language I didn’t understand.